Algafix/osnma_core/README.md

 osnma_core
 ========

-Working in an official implementation and complete refactor of the receiver that will be published in July.
+Working on an official implementation and complete refactor of the receiver that will be published in July.
 Until then, don't expect any update.
 ========

 osnma_core is a helpfull package that will provide a bunch of methods and atributes to